Dawid Moryc Apfelbaum

 Street sign in Warsaw, Poland, in 2012, with the former name of Mieczysław Apfelbaum Square, currently known as the Rokhl Auerbakh Square.

-Dawid Moryc Apfelbaum, sometimes also known as Mieczysław Dawid Apfelbaum, is a disputed soldier who some contend was incorrectly credited as the commander of the Jewish Military Union that fought in the 1943 Warsaw Ghetto Uprising, during the Second World War.
+Dawid Moryc Apfelbaum (/pl/; /de/), sometimes also known as Mieczysław Dawid Apfelbaum (/pl/), is a disputed soldier who some contend was incorrectly credited as the commander of the Jewish Military Union that fought in the 1943 Warsaw Ghetto Uprising, during the Second World War.
 It is claimed that he died on 28 April 1943.
 Some allege he also served as a lieutenant of the Polish Armed Forces prior to the conflict.

 Apfelbaum was first attested in 1948, in statements by Henryk Iwański, and later also mentioned by Tadeusz Bednarczyk, Władysław Zajdler, and Kałmen Mendelson, all of whom have claimed to have fought in the Warsaw Ghetto Uprising in 1943 under Apfelbaum's command, and to be members of the Polish Home Army.
 Their statements have been found by historians to be false, and their actual participation in the conflict, as well as the existence of Apfelbaum, was questioned.